 I tend to prescribe this type of exercise to back pain patients who are still in an acute or perhaps just into subacute phase following a recent episode of low back pain.
 I think it’s important to reiterate though, that I don’t think the benefit lies within “strengthening” of any particular muscle group.
 Rather, I argue that when this type of careful, conscious movement helps with symptoms, it has helped because the movement brought about a reduction in protective tensioning of the trunk musculature.
 Very often, my focus for the acutely painful lower back patient, is gentle, very low load active movement of the spinal segments in multiple planes, without any particular attention to which muscle is “on” or which is “off”.

 As a patient becomes less symptomatic with a course of treatment, or with the natural course of recovery following injury, I like to progress the extent to which we load the spine while the patient attempts to control movement in the lower back or limbs.
-Again, early in the process, this more about normalizing the sensitivity of the nerve pathways in and around the lower back than it is with any particular strength gains.
-It is quite normal for a patient to reports “feeling stronger” from these exercises, but I attribute this to feeling associated with having shifted out of a “protective” holding pattern.
+Again, early in the process, this is more about normalizing the sensitivity of the nerve pathways in and around the lower back than it is with any specific strength gains.
+It is quite normal for a patient to reports “feeling stronger” from these exercises, but I attribute this experience of “feeling stronger” to a shift out of a “protective” holding pattern.

 Higher load and Higher Intensity Exercises

 Typically, when a trainer defines “the core” as including all the trunk, hip and buttocks muscles, their “core” workouts tend to be more intense and involve bigger movements and greater loading than the more specific transversus abdominus protocols.
 Some examples of exercise that spring to mind include, “planks” or “bridges”.
 There really aren’t many limitations on a “core exercise” when the definition of the core is so broadly framed… under such a broad definition, one could argue that running is a core exercise.